magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    -  In the **Coupons Qty** field, enter the number of coupons that you want to generate.

-   -  nter the **Code Length**, not including the prefix, suffix, or separators.
+   -  Enter the **Code Length**, not including the prefix, suffix, or separators.

    -  Set the **Code Format** to one of the following: